How Playing More Can Make You More Successful

 I was destroyed in a chess game.
 It was Halloween 1998 when I saw some friends playing chess over a bench by the courtyard.
 They asked me if I wanted to play and I said yes!
-I thought that I was going to beat them through my natural intelligence.
-Then I lost.
+I thought that I was going to beat them through my “natural” intelligence.
+I lost.
+Then I lost again.
 The following summer, I was determined to learn how to play.
-I don’t know why, but I was motivated to keep playing (and losing) for about 200 games.
+I don’t know why, but I was motivated to keep playing, and losing, for about 200 more games.
 That translated to about 60 hours of practice before I could finally win a game!
-I’ve played thousands of games since.
+I’ve probably played over one hundred thousand games since.
 Today I wonder: what happened that made me start, stick, and stay at it?
 Let’s look at how playing more can make you more successful.

 Consider that every new challenge you decide to embrace has a learning curve.
 On the y-axis you have learning (performance) and on the x-axis you have time (experience).
 Learning difficult skills, like chess, require effort over a long period of time.
 Luckily, the learning cycle happened accidentally for me, and I was able to learn chess.
 Understanding these circumstances will help you apply them consciously to embrace your next personal challenge.
 First, how did chess happen for me?

 - Exciting and supportive (I was having fun with friends).